 Worms Eat Rot

 A healthy microbiology of Bacteria or ‘Compost’ is the beginnings of ‘Ideal Conditions’.
 It is the healthy happy home for worms to live.
-An oxygenated compost of elements interacting together, predating on each other and pigging backing each other around produces trillions more bacteria which in turn transform organic waste into rot.
+An oxygenated compost of elements interacting together, predating on each other and pigging backing each other around produces trillions more bacteria which in turn transform organic waste into rot and Boost your Worms.

 Tip 1 House and re supply your worm farm with compost

 Worms habitat naturally in compost not a coir fibre brick.
 Home made compost is easy to make and will provide the platform for a bio diverse community of microscopic creatures to interact and present the means of making organic waste viable for worms to eat.

 Anything organic, however worms favour some foods over others such as vegetable waste and farm animal manures.

 Tip 2 Process food waste in a blender.
 The finer the material the quicker it will rot down.

 Worm take their oxygen from water and use it to assist their travel.
 Worms mostly passively breed by passing sperm on the moisture of their skin to an opposing worm.

 Tip 3 Keeping worms feed and together means greater breeding conditions.